Zhang Zhehan: 2021: Blacklisting

-The China Association of Performing Arts (CAPA), a voluntary association made up of management companies and members of the entertainment industry, called for a boycott on Zhang due to the controversial photos.
-Numerous brand endorsements terminated their association with Zhang.
-His upcoming films and television shows also ended their associations with him; Tencent Video, Youku, iQIYI and Mango TV took down his works from their streaming platforms in China voluntarily and Zhang's scenes in the movie 1921 were replaced by another actor.
+Numerous brands, as well as his upcoming films and television shows, terminated their associations with Zhang.
+Tencent Video, Youku, iQIYI and Mango TV took down his works from their streaming platforms and Zhang's scenes in the movie 1921 were replaced by another actor.
 Sina Weibo shut down his Super Topic, and his personal and studio accounts were removed from Douyin, Douban and other Chinese sites.
 QQ Music and NetEase Music removed Zhang's songs from their music platforms.
+Zhang's anti-fans and online nationalists who had criticised Zhang deemed these events as a major success and referred to themselves as chujiandui ("Traitor Eradication Squad").